stellar/django-polaris/docs/index.rst

         ...
     ]

-Polaris will now accept requests from all origins to its endpoints.
+Polaris will accept requests from all origins to its endpoints.
 It does this by adding `corsheaders signal`_ that checks the request URI.
 However this does not change the CORS policy for any other endpoint on the server.
 You can change this functionality using the settings listed in the `corsheaders documentation`_.